-You can call 911 from any phone.
+Students can call 911 from any phone.
 All 911 calls in Muskogee county are answered by dispatchers of a combined 911 dispatch center that dispatches officers for all law enforcement agencies in the area including OTHER campus police departments.
 Do not assume that the dispatcher will know which Campus Police Authority you are asking for as there are other College and High School Campus Police departments in the area.

-When using a cell phone, it is different from a land line-based phone, the address of where you are at will not show up automatically as an address.
+Using a cell phone is different from a land line-based phone and the address of the current location will not show up automatically as an address.
 The dispatcher will need to know the address of the emergency, which is not necessarily where the call is coming from.
-If you are on campus, identify your location as Bacone College Campus first and then the specific on-campus location or building.
-When you are reporting a crime, it is important to report it immediately from a safe location.
-When speaking to a dispatcher, stay on the line and, as accurately as possible, tell the dispatcher everything you can remember about the incident.
-If reporting about a suspect, try to recall details such as the suspect's clothing, if they were driving a vehicle, what it looked like, and direction of travel either on foot or in a vehicle.
-If you are able to give first aid to someone or to relay information to another rescuer, the 911 local dispatchers may be able to assist you by telling you what to do until emergency responders arrive.
-If reporting a fire or someone in need of an ambulance, Bacone College Campus Poliee will immediately notify fire or emergency medical personnel, then help with emergency measures such as evacuation and managing traffic so that fire trucks and ambulances can access the scene.
+If on campus, identify the location as Bacone College Campus first and then the specific on-campus location or building.
+When reporting a crime, it is important to report it immediately from a safe location.
+When speaking to a dispatcher, stay on the line and, as accurately as possible, tell the dispatcher everything about the incident.
+If reporting about a suspect, try to recall details such as the suspect's clothing, if they were driving a vehicle, physical description, and direction of travel either on foot or in a vehicle.
+If first aid is possible, relay information to another rescuer, the 911 local dispatchers may be able to assist by providing emergency instructions.
+If reporting a fire or someone in need of an ambulance, Bacone College Campus Police will immediately notify fire or emergency medical personnel, then help with emergency measures such as evacuation and managing traffic so that fire trucks and ambulances can access the scene.